-COMM 002 3.0 Units
+COMM 002

-Fundamentals of Persuasive Speaking
+Fundamentals of Persuasive Speaking C-ID: COMM 190

-General Education: SCC: Area B; IGETC: Area 1C; CSU: Area A1, A3
+General Education: SCC: Area B; IGETC: Area 1C; CSU: Area A1, A3 Transferable to UC/CSU Hours: 48-54 lecture

 Instruction and practice in the various forms of persuasive speaking including, but not limited to, sales presentations, speeches of praise/blame, propaganda, and opposing viewpoints.
 Students are required to outline persuasive speeches frequently; to read a college-level persuasive speaking textbook and apply its principles in the preparation of their persuasive speeches; to critically analyze persuasive speeches; and to deliver persuasive speeches of various types.
 These speeches will be presented in class, in person, to an audience of peers.
 Faculty evaluation will be done in the classroom in person.